-- a.
-Fall Cleanup: The deadline for fall cleanup is Closing Day.
+- A. Fall Cleanup: The deadline for fall cleanup is Closing Day.
+Furthermore, gardeners with work to be done must arrive at the garden by 10 a.m. on Closing Day or volunteers may be assigned to clear the plot and the plot owner may lose garden privileges.
 Gardeners who do not comply will forfeit their deposit and may not be permitted to renew their gardening privileges.
 All large or heavy plants (corn, broccoli, amaranth) and all weeds, vines and roots must be removed by this date.
 Straw used as mulch, light plant debris and any amendments (compost, garden mix, manure) may be left on the plot to be tilled in after the garden closes.
-Gardeners should not delay fall cleanup until the last minute because the dumpsters become overloaded, inconveniencing everyone. - b.
-Garden Equipment: Any garden equipment (including tools, hoses, Walls-o-Water, tomato cages, fencing, weed fabric, etc.,) left in the garden at the end of the day the garden closes becomes property of the BCGA. - c.
-Composting: Compost piles and in-ground compost pits and trenches are not allowed.
+Gardeners should not delay fall cleanup until the last minute because the dumpsters become overloaded, inconveniencing everyone. - B. Garden Equipment: Any garden equipment (including tools, hoses, Walls-o-Water, tomato cages, fencing, weed fabric, etc.,) left in the garden at the end of the day the garden closes becomes property of the BCGA. - C. Composting: Compost piles and in-ground compost pits and trenches are not allowed.
 Do not bury diseased or insect-infested plants or "viney" roots.

-13. General Rules
+V. General Rules

-- a.
-Members and Guests: Guests are permitted in the gardens only when accompanied by a member who is responsible for them. - b.
-Gates: Gates must be locked at ALL times after July 15th.
-At all other times, please make sure to lock the gates if you are the last to leave the gardens. - c.
-Children: Children must be properly supervised and kept out of other people's gardens.
-Running in the aisles is not permitted.

-- d.
-Pets: Pets are not allowed in the gardens at any time and may not be tied to the outside of the garden fences.
-This does not apply to people requiring the assistance of a companion or seeing eye dog. - e.
-Wheeled Vehicles: The only vehicles allowed within the gardens are carts, wheelbarrows, strollers or wheelchairs. - f.
-Produce: Produce is to be used for private consumption only.
-No produce from the gardens may be sold, as that would violate our agreement with El Paso County. - g.
-Unconditional Release: Pursuant to the BCGA agreement with El Paso County, any adult (18 and older) participating in garden activity must sign an Unconditional Release (liability waiver) form, provided by BCGA, before doing any work in the garden.
+- A. Members and Guests: Guests are permitted in the gardens only when accompanied by a member who is responsible for them. - B. Gates: Gates must be locked at ALL times after July 15th.
+At all other times, please make sure to lock the gates if you are the last to leave the gardens. - C. Children: Children must be properly supervised and kept out of other people's gardens.
+Running in the aisles is not permitted. - D. Pets: Pets are not allowed in the gardens at any time and may not be tied to the outside of the garden fences.
+This does not apply to people requiring the assistance of a companion or seeing eye dog. - E. Wheeled Vehicles: The only vehicles allowed within the gardens are carts, wheelbarrows, strollers or wheelchairs. - F. Produce: Produce is to be used for private consumption only.
+No produce from the gardens may be sold, as that would violate our agreement with El Paso County. - G. Unconditional Release: Pursuant to the BCGA agreement with El Paso County, any adult (18 and older) participating in garden activity must sign an Unconditional Release (liability waiver) form, provided by BCGA, before doing any work in the garden.
 Plot owners are responsible for making sure anyone they bring to the garden as a helper has a signed and notarized Unconditional Release on file with BCGA before the helper does any work in the garden.
 Friends and family members who ONLY water a plot while the plot owner is out of town are not required to sign an Unconditional Release.